ericksong91/phase-1-project/README.md

 ## Usage

-1. Select from drop down whether you would like to search for an Anime or a Manga
+1. Select from the drop down menu whether you would like to search for an Anime or a Manga title.

-2. Input title name into the search field (e.g. Naruto, Bleach, One Piece, etc)
+2. Input title name into the search field (e.g. Naruto, Bleach, One Piece, etc).

-3. Hit 'Submit'
+3. Hit 'Submit'.

-4. Search results will display on the page
+4. Search results will display on the page.

 5. Clicking on "Learn More" will direct you to the MyAnimeList page for the specified anime/manga.

-6. Repeat steps 1-3 to display new search results
+6. Repeat steps 1-3 to display new search results.

 ![Usage](/images/UsageA.gif)

 ![Usage](/images/UsageC.gif)

-* Note: If you would like to change the page to light mode, scroll to the bottom of the page and hit the toggle
+* Note: If you would like to change the page to light mode, scroll to the bottom of the page and hit the toggle.

 ![Lightmode](/images/UsageB.gif)